Payyannur Pavithra ring: Shape

 There are three lines on the outer surface of the ring and they represent three rivers of human body: Ida, Pingala and Sushumna.
 The combination of these three rivers can awaken the vital energy or 'Kundalini Sakthi' in human beings.

 Trimoorthi Chaithanyam

 According to the belief of Payyannur Hindus, the wearing of the sacred ring can awaken the power of three gods of Hinduism: Brahma, Shiva and Vishnu.

 There are rigorous rituals to be followed by the maker of the ring and the person who is wearing them.
 They cannot eat any meat and alcohol is totally prohibited.
 Women have to remove the ring during menstruation.
 The ring is given to the customer only after being sanctified at Subramanya Temple in Payyannur.

 Popularity

 Payyannur Pavithra Mothiram is being exhibited in many museums around the world.
 The noted freedom fighter of India Shri C.V.
 Kunhambu was an expert in making this holy ring.

 Yoga connection

-According to the ancient Indian wisdom of yoga, there are three rivers of energy in human body and the smooth flow of these rivers ensure health and prosperity of the person.
+According to the ancient Indian conceptions of yoga, there are three rivers of energy in human body and the smooth flow of these rivers ensures health and prosperity of the person.